The Answer: To Ease Their Way

 Volunteer Program.
 Specifically Jude,

-along with a few others, had been working with a group of
+along with a few others, had been working with a group of twenty prisoners, some incarcerated for life, in Oregon's Two Rivers Correctional Institution in Umatilla

-It's impossible for me to express how profoundly I've been influenced by the
+(about three hours east of Portland).
+It's impossible for me to express how profoundly I've been influenced by the integrity and intelligence of these twenty men.

 OHOM sponsors volunteer activities within the Oregon prison system, including the production of remarkable performances by inmates of both Shakespearean and modern plays.